UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

     Use the arrow keys to navigate and `q` to quit

 In to `sed` info page, go to the introduction.
-Wat is `sed` according to this info page?
+What is `sed` according to this info page?
 What does that definition mean?

 ??? tip "Answer"